 Time to get ready and organized for this year’s Thanksgiving dinner.
-Things have been crazy in 2020 so I want to make sure I am stocked up on all the things I will likely need by making a menu plan.
+I want to make sure I am stocked up on all the things I will likely need by making a menu plan.
 So the Gluten-Free Thanksgiving Menu Plan and Recipes are:

 - Green Bean Casserole